-If the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the State entity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if the funds are directly expended by State agencies as CPEs, as indicated in Item I-2-c:

-The Department of Health and Senior Services (DHSS) is appropriated funds for the Adult Day Care Waiver from the State's General Revenue.
-DHSS has filed an authorization letter with the Missouri Office of Administration indicating that MO HealthNet Division is approved to code the state portion of MO HealthNet expenditures for the Adult Day Care Waiver against DHSS appropriations.
+If the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the state entity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if the funds are directly expended by state agencies as CPEs, as indicated in Item I-2c: The Department of Health and Senior Services (DHSS) is appropriated the state funds for the Aged and Disabled Waiver.
+DHSS has filed an authorization letter with the Missouri Office of Administration indicating that MO HealthNet Division is approved to code the state portion of MO HealthNet expenditures for the Aged and Disabled Waiver against DHSS appropriations from the state's General Revenue fund.